First-Order Methods for Nonsmooth Nonconvex Functional Constrained Optimization with or without Slater Points: Algorithms

 \section{Algorithms}

 This section first describes the switching subgradient method and, second, our use of it as an oracle for solving the main problem \eqref{mainproblem} in our inexact proximal point method.
-All proofs are deferred to Section \ref{analysis}.
+All proofs are deferred to Section \ref{analysis}. { The switching subgradient method is not fundamentally needed.
+Any subroutine would suffice if it is capable of minimizing a Lipschitz function $f$ plus a quadratic subject to several Lipschitz functions $g_i$ plus a quadratic being nonpositive.
+If one can project onto the subproblem's constraint set efficiently, a projected subgradient method could be applied (Remark~\ref{rem:proj-subgrad} discusses such a procedure for the special case of SCAD constraints).
+Any proximal subgradient-type method able to handle functional constraints would also be a reasonable alternative, but we are unaware of any method that has sufficient theoretical support to meet our needs.}